NilmaniAbhayarathna/Microcomputers/README.md

               <li>5V Relay - 1
                 <li> Jumper Wires
                   <li>PicKit3
+                    <li>MPLAB IDE Software

+## PROCEDURE
+firstly, the PCB layout was designed and printed.

+The necessary circuit was then created by connecting the components.

+Next, the pic16F877A was programmed as required using PicKit3 and MPLAB IDE software.

+Finally, the pic16F877A was connected to the circuit and powered on.

+## OBSERVATION
+Both motors were not working when all three sensors were off.
+When the first sensor was on only the
 ### topic

 <img src = "https://user-images.githubusercontent.com/111268465/184587552-fe609a2f-3607-4c9f-ae7a-fe016c39a5e2.png" width = "500" height = "200" />